immuni-app/immuni-documentation/Technology Description.md

 - The day the Exposure occurred
 - The duration of the Exposure (measured in five-minute increments and capped at 30 minutes)
 - The minimum Attenuation during the Exposure
-- The sum of the durations of the Exposure’s Contacts, grouped by two ranges of Attenuation (each measured in five-minute increments and capped at 30 minutes)
+- The sum of the durations of the Exposure’s Contacts, grouped by three ranges of Attenuation (each measured in five-minute increments and capped at 30 minutes)
 - The Transmission Risk for the relevant TEK
 - The Total Risk Score for the Exposure